Frequently asked questions:

 Do the children go on school trips/visits?

-Under more usual circumstances, classes regularly participate in visits or outings that enhance our school curriculum.
+Classes regularly participate in visits or outings that enhance our school curriculum.
 Visits out are usually liked to topics covered within classes.
 As part of their topic on Traditional Tales Reception class spent a day at Temple Newsam enjoying a workshop on 'The Princess and the Pea'.
 Higher up school, Year 5 have been to the Victorian school rooms to experience life as a Victorian pupil.

 How do I know what is happening in school?